 The Office of the Provost has announced the funding of the following initiatives.
-The funded initiatives support faculty mentoring, new course development in the areas of gender and sexualities study or new initiatives that will advance diversity, equity and inclusion.
+The funded initiatives support faculty mentoring, support new community engaged research partnerships in response to identfied community needs or new initiatives that will advance diversity, equity and inclusion.

 Faculty Success Program